 4. Have A Master Reference List

-This summer I really got some great behind the scenes looks at one of the professors I was GAing for and her paper writing process.
+This summer, I got some great behind the scenes looks at one of the professors I was a graduate assistant for and her paper writing process.
 One cool thing she taught me was all about having a reference master list.
-She had stockpiled pages and pages of sources, and in the end, only a couple of those pages actually made it into her final project.
-This is something I intend to do as I am writing my thesis, and I have already started my own thesis master list.
-Starting this list allows you to stockpile data and sources so that when you are writing your paper you have a lot of great sources.
+She had stockpiled pages and pages of sources, and in the end, only a couple of those pages made it into her final project.
+This is something I intend to do as I am writing my thesis, and I have already started my thesis master list.
+Starting this list allows you to stockpile data and sources so that when you are writing your paper, you have a lot of great sources.

 Once I get done skimming the article for its potential worthiness, I download the article to my folder dedicated to the paper I am currently writing.
 Then I also grab the appropriate citation (usually given by the database website) and add it to my master reference list.